-Instruction : 3 hours per week

-CIE : 30 Marks

-SEE : 70 Marks

-Duration of SEE : 3 Hours

-Credits : 03
+Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks

-- 1. To understand the fundamentals of composite materials and the role of matrix and reinforcement. - 2.
-To know the principles of manufacturing composite - 3.
-To understand the strength and failure criteria of lamina and laminate.
+- To understand the fundamentals of composite materials and the role of matrix and reinforcement. - To know the principles of manufacturing composite - To understand the strength and failure criteria of lamina and laminate.